 Making the decision to buy your first home can be overwhelming, especially if you’ve spent your whole life renting.
-There is a lot take into consideration, including the length of time you’ll stay in your new home, the home’s prospects for appreciation and taxes.
+There is a lot to take into consideration, including the length of time you’ll stay in your new home, the home’s prospects for appreciation, and taxes.

 Understand the Process

 First and foremost, have them speak to a quality lending partner to help educate them on that side of the process and facilitate the pre-approval process.
 I then sit down with them and take them thru the process from beginning to end so they will feel more prepared to start looking at properties.

 Many new home buyers do not understand that they do not pay the real estate broker’s commission.
 Some will try to do without an agent to “save money.”
 Mostly, buyers need to understand that they need to talk to a lender and find out what they not only can qualify for, but what they realistically can afford with their income.